raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

   //=> 28
 ```

-Naturally, it's called `of` because we use it to take a slice of some list-like object.
+Naturally, it's called `of`, because we use it to take a slice of some list-like object.

 ---